charleshross/soarin/README.markdown

 Introduction
 -----------------------------

 This software is a super light weight RESTful framework for your future PHP code base.
-Every attempt has been made to make it as fast as possible (espsecially if you include all the below extensions properly and set config::session_handler to equal 'redis').
+Every attempt has been made to make it as fast as possible (espsecially if you include all the below extensions properly).

 Installation
 -----------------------------